pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 In addition to some of the regular [Node `package.json` keys](https://docs.npmjs.com/files/package.json) available, Pulsar `package.json` files have their own additions.

-- `main`: the path to the JavaScript file that's the entry point to your package.
+- `main`: the path to the JavaScript file that’s the entry point to your package.
 If this is missing, Pulsar will default to looking for an `index.js` or `index.coffee`.
-- `styles`: an Array of Strings identifying the order of the style sheets your package needs to load.
+- `styleSheets`: an array of strings identifying the order of the style sheets your package needs to load.
 If not specified, style sheets in the `styles` directory are added alphabetically.
-- `keymaps`: an Array of Strings identifying the order of the key mappings your package needs to load.
+- `keymaps`: an array of strings identifying the order of the key mappings your package needs to load.
 If not specified, mappings in the `keymaps` directory are added alphabetically.
-- `menus`: an Array of Strings identifying the order of the menu mappings your package needs to load.
+- `menus`: an array of strings identifying the order of the menu mappings your package needs to load.
 If not specified, mappings in the `menus` directory are added alphabetically.
-- `snippets`: an Array of Strings identifying the order of the snippets your package needs to load.
+- `snippets`: an array of strings identifying the order of the snippets your package needs to load.
 If not specified, snippets in the `snippets` directory are added alphabetically.
-- `activationCommands`: an Object identifying commands that trigger your package's activation.
-The keys are CSS selectors, the values are Arrays of Strings identifying the command.
-The loading of your package is delayed until one of these events is triggered within the associated scope defined by the CSS selector.
+- `activationCommands`: an object identifying commands that trigger your package’s activation.
+The keys are CSS selectors; the values are arrays of strings identifying the command.
+The loading of your package is **delayed** until one of these events is triggered within the associated scope defined by the CSS selector.
 If not specified, the `activate()` method of your main export will be called when your package is loaded.
-- `activationHooks`: an Array of Strings identifying hooks that trigger your package's activation.
-The loading of your package is delayed until one of these hooks are triggered.
+- `activationHooks`: an array of strings identifying hooks that trigger your package’s activation.
+If `activationHooks` is present, the loading of your package is **delayed** until one of these hooks is triggered.
 Activation hooks include:
   - `core:loaded-shell-environment` for when Pulsar has finished loading the shell environment variables
-  - `scope.name:root-scope-used` for when a file is opened from the specified language (e.g. `source.ruby:root-scope-used`)
+  - `scope.name:root-scope-used` for when a file first is opened from the specified language (e.g. `source.ruby:root-scope-used`)
   - `language-package-name:grammar-used` for when a specific language package is used (e.g., `my-special-language-javascript:grammar-used`)
   - `...:uri-opened` for when any valid URI has been opened.
-Changing the `...` to the URI the package should be triggered by. (e.g. to activate when change log is opened `atom://welcome/changeLog:uri-opened`)
+Change the `...` to the URI the package should be triggered by. (e.g. to activate when change log is opened `atom://welcome/changeLog:uri-opened`)
   - `...:file-name-opened` for when any specific file has been opened.
-Changing the `...` to the full filename the package should be triggered by. (e.g. to activate when `robots.txt` is opened `robots.txt:file-name-opened`)
+Change the `...` to the full filename the package should be triggered by. (e.g. to activate when `robots.txt` is opened `robots.txt:file-name-opened`)
-- `workspaceOpeners`: An Array of Strings identifying URIs that trigger your package's activation.
-For example, say your package registers a custom opener for `atom://my-custom-panel`.
-By including that string in `workspaceOpeners`, your package will defer its activation until that URI is opened.
+- `workspaceOpeners`: An array of strings identifying URIs that trigger your package’s activation.
+For example, suppose your package registers a custom opener for `atom://my-custom-panel`; by including that string in `workspaceOpeners`, your package will defer its activation until that URI is opened.

 The `package.json` made by the package generator looks like: